StarLard/StormGlassKit/README.md

 # StormGlassKit
 A pure Swift SDK for consuming the official [StormGlass API](https://docs.stormglass.io)

+## Note

+Currently only the Global & Marine Weather APIs are supported.

 ## Installation

 StormGlassKit is available through [Swift Package Manager](https://swift.org/package-manager/), a dependency manager built into Xcode.